tigerfarm/arduino/Altair101/Altair101a/README.md

         Get memory manage to work (EXAMINE and DEPOSIT).
 + 8. Get a Program to Run and Add monitor/debug functions.
 + 9. Consolidate the program files (*.h and *.cpp).
-+ 10. Get single step to work: memory read and write, stack push and pop.
++ 10. Get single step to work, with number of opcode cycles: memory read and write, stack push and pop.

 Code integration, Altair101a into Processor.ino:
-+ Sync Altair101a.ino status light bits with values in Processor.ino.
++ 11. Sync Altair101a.ino status light bits with values in Processor.ino.
-+ Add lightsStatusAddressData() to Altair101a.ino.
++ 12. Add lightsStatusAddressData(Status,Address,Data) to Altair101a.ino.

 + Run Altair101a.ino on the Altair 101 desktop machine.
 + Output to Altair 101 panel LED.
 + Input from Altair 101 panel switches.